mihir-m-gandhi/Algorithms/Quick_Sort/README.md

-## Binary Search
+## Quick Sort

 -----------------------------------------
 ### Problem Definition:
-Write a program to implement Binary Search on a sorted array of numbers.
+Write a program to implement Quick Sort on an array of integers.

 Strategy: Divide and Conquer